Honchkrow/DeconE/README.md

 ## Section 5: Rare Component Analysis

-In cell type deconvolution problem, cell types with extremely small proportion are always been ignored.
-However, these cell types play vital roles in some situation, like TILs which exhibit low fractions in many cancer tissues.
-Some methods has been proposed to tackle this problem like [DWLS](https://doi.org/10.1038/s41467-019-10802-z) and [ARIC](https://doi.org/10.1093/bib/bbab362).
+In the cell type deconvolution problem, cell types with extremely small proportion are always been ignored.
+However, these cell types play vital roles in some situations, like TILs which exhibit low fractions in many cancer tissues.
+Some methods have been proposed to tackle this problem like [DWLS](https://doi.org/10.1038/s41467-019-10802-z) and [ARIC](https://doi.org/10.1093/bib/bbab362).

-decone provides function 'rareExprSim' and 'rarescExprSim' to simulate bulk data with the rare component.
-In order to perform a comprehensive analysis, decone takes all the cell types as potential rare component in loop with a pre-set rare proportion gradient.
+decone provides functions 'rareExprSim' and 'rarescExprSim' to simulate bulk data with the rare component.
+In order to perform a comprehensive analysis, decone takes all the cell types as potential rare components in a loop with a pre-set rare proportion gradient.

 Here is an example with 6 different deconvolution algorithms.

 First, generate in silico rare proportion dataset.
 ```R
 # rare proportion is set to 0.001, 0.003, 0.005, 0.008, 0.01, 0.03 and 0.05
 rareExprSim(p_rare = c(0.001, 0.003, 0.005, 0.008, 0.01, 0.03, 0.05),